Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - JavaScript Engine
     - Private instance fields/methods of class have been added.
     - Top-level await feature has been added.
-    - RegExp match indeces has been added.
+    - RegExp match indices have been added.
 - JS based lightweight backend service FW
   - Lightweight Node.js
     - Tizen device API module has been added.